Douglas Alexander: Bullying claims while chair of UNICEF UK

 Douglas Alexander served as chair of the board of trustees for UNICEF UK from June 2018 to September 2020.
 Alexander stepped down as chair in September 2020 following accusations of bullying by then-executive director Sasha Deshmukh, although he had the support of the board.
 A review by Morgan, Lewis & Bockius which reported in January 2021 described the bullying allegations made by Deshmukh as "unsubstantiated", and in respect of complaints made by three other employees, said that although Alexander's manner "did cause some discomfort and upset to the three employees", that "when viewed objectively, it did not amount to bullying".

 University of Edinburgh

-In August 2021, Alexander was appointed a General Court Assessor at the University of Edinburgh Court, his alma mater.
-Alexander is a member of the University of Edinburgh Court, the university's highest governing body, and the General Council Business Committee and the Policy and Resources Committee.
+In August 2021, Alexander was a General Court Assessor at the University of Edinburgh Court, his alma mater (2021-2024).
+Alexander was a member of the University of Edinburgh Court, the university's highest governing body, and the General Council Business Committee and the Policy and Resources Committee.

-Return to politics
+Return to Parliament

-In February 2023, Alexander was selected as the Labour candidate for the parliamentary seat of East Lothian for the next general election, which is one of the Labour Party's top target seats in Scotland.